-What to order: I like the Bitterballen (€6) and the Lobster Roll (€5,50).
+My order: I like the Bitterballen (€6) and the Lobster Roll (€5,50).
 And, a glass of white wine to go with them, thank you very much!

-Sarphatipark 4, 1072 PA Amsterdam (and other locations) | Official Website
+Sarphatipark 4, 1072 PA Amsterdam (and other locations) | Official website

 What to know: The first burger I had when I visited Amsterdam for the first time.
 The first time I tried to go there, it was impossible to get in, so frustrating.
 This place is famous and packed during the weekend, especially at night.
 You can ask the burger to go or to stay if you’re lucky to find a place to sit.
 You order directly at the balcony and wait for them to call your name.
-Obs: There’s also a spot called The Butcher “Secret” Kitchen, which the only way to get in is making a dinner reservation by email, and having the three courses menu (€45).
+There’s also a spot called The Butcher “Secret” Kitchen, which the only way to get in is making a dinner reservation by email, and having the three courses menu (€45).
 They also told me by email that more than three guys need to be accompanied by ladies.
 Well, I didn’t try the secret kitchen, so, can’t tell you if it’s worth or not.
 But the regular place is good enough, for sure.

-What to order: The Butcher with Cheese (€9,50).
+My order: The Butcher with Cheese (€9,50).
 But all of them looks delicious, hard to decide.

-Albert Cuypstraat 129, 1072 CS Amsterdam (and other locations) | Official Website
+Albert Cuypstraat 129, 1072 CS Amsterdam (and other locations) | Official website

 What to know: My first pancake in Amsterdam, a Belgium friend told me about this place, and I couldn’t resist it.
 I had to wait for a while to get a table because I was alone and they were giving the spots to bigger groups, but the attendant was super nice to me.
-The place is pretty busy during lunch, and more people stop in front of it all the time.
+The place is pretty busy at lunch, and more people stop in front of it all the time.
 On every table they have powdered sugar, syrup, and honey, you can put as much as you want in your pancake.
 The orders come fast out of the kitchen, so all the waiting in line is compensated for the fast service.
 In the menu, you’ll also find American style pancakes.
-Obs: They don’t accept cash, only card.
+They don’t accept cash, only card.

 Ambiance: Simple but cute ambiance, with tables inside and out.
 The place is small and busy.

-What to order: Sweet or salty?
+My order: Sweet or salty?
 That’s the first hard decision.
 If you choose sweet then you can’t go wrong with the Apple Crumble and Vanilla Ice Cream Pancake (€9,80) – at least two people in a row asked me which one I was having.

-Berenstraat 38, 1016 GH Amsterdam (and other locations) | Official Website
+Berenstraat 38, 1016 GH Amsterdam (and other locations) | Official website

 Of course, there are many others great spots in Amsterdam to grab a bite, this is just a little list of restaurants that I really like and would recommend to a friend.
 Let me know in the comments if you have been to these restaurants already and what you think of them.
 Also, feel free to add new names to the list, I love receiving tips on places to eat.